MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/create-azure-service-principal-azureps.md

 ## Create a service principal for your app

-Once you are signed into your Azure account you can create the service principal.
+Once you are signed into your Azure account, you can create the service principal.
 You must have one of the following ways to identify your deployed app:

 * The unique name of your deployed app, such as "MyDemoWebApp" in the following examples, or